prancingpAlm/oss-audit-24BCY10250/README.md

   2.dpkg
   3.grep

-  # Script3-Disk and Permission Auditor
+  # Script 3-Disk and Permission Auditor
   This script analyzes the system’s disk usage and checks file permissions in a specified directory.
 It displays information about total disk space, used and available space, and lists files with their permissions.
 The script helps users understand storage usage and identify files with restricted or open permissions.
 It uses standard Linux commands to gather and present this information in a readable format.

   Steps to Run-